carineang/tp/docs/DeveloperGuide.md

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `17` or above installed.
+1. Runs on mainstream OSes like Windows 11, Linux, Unix, MacOS as long as Java 17 is installed
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+2. Should be able to hold up to 1000 contacts without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.

-*{More to be added}*
+4. Data should be stored locally as a human editable file
+5. Software should work without an installer
+6. GUI should work well with standard screen resolutions 1920x1080 and higher, and, for screen scales 100% and 125%.
+GUI should be usable for resolutions 1280x720 and higher, and for screen scales 150%.
+7. Application should come packaged as a single jar file
+8. The jar/zip file should not exceed 100 MBs
+9. Documents packaged with the application should each not exceed 15 MBs
+10. The application should respond within 5 seconds

 ### Glossary